stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Life/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Channel Divinity
 You can use your Channel Divinity to heal the badly injured.
-As an action, you present your holy symbol and evoke healing energy that can restore stamina to creatures or your choice within 30 feet of you.
-Each selected creature can roll a number of recovery dice equal to your maximum spell level plus your spellcasting ability modifier.
+As an action, you present your holy symbol and evoke healing energy that can restore stamina up to a number of recovery dice equal your maximum spell level.
+Choose any creatures within 30 feet of you and divide those recovery dice among them.
+Each selected creature can roll the recovery dice granted to them, plus your spellcasting ability modifier, and recover that amount of stamina.
 You can’t use this feature on an undead or a construct.

 ## Talents